marceloranieri/turfcursor/turf-app/README.md

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. In your Supabase project, go to the SQL Editor and run the contents of `lib/database/supabaseRpc.sql`
 3. Then run the contents of `supabase_schema.sql` to set up the database schema
+4. Finally, run the contents of `lib/database/migrations/daily_topics_schema.sql` to set up the daily topics system

 ### Installation